Australian Memorial Park: Location

-The memorial park is located approximately 200 m east of the V.C.
+The memorial park, which was designed by Herbert Baker, is located approximately 200 m east of the V.C.
 Corner Australian Cemetery and Memorial, on the same road in the direction of the village of Fromelles in France.
 It lies at the point where the German lines crossed the road, and has several surviving battlefield fortifications.
 In comparison, the V.C.
 Corner cemetery and memorial is approximately at the point where the Allied lines crossed the road.

 Inauguration

 The Memorial Park was opened on 5 July 1998 by Bruce Scott, the Australian Minister for Veterans' Affairs, in the presence of Ian McLachlan, the Australian Minister for Defence.
 The opening of this memorial park was part of a series of events that commemorated the 80th anniversary of the end of World War I. A guard of honour was provided by the French 43rd Infantry Regiment, and the Australian 10th/27th Battalion, and the opening of the memorial park was attended by hundreds from Australia and France.